FINDB

 Notes 🔗

-The FINDB function is case-sensitive, meaning it differentiates between uppercase and lowercase characters.
-If 'find_text' cannot be located within 'within_text', FINDB returns the #VALUE! error.
-Ensure to adjust the search parameters to match the specifics of your text search needs.
+The FINDB function is case-sensitive, so it distinguishes between uppercase and lowercase letters.
+If 'find_text' is not found within 'within_text', FINDB returns the #VALUE! error.
+Adjust your search parameters to fit your specific text search needs.

 Questions 🔗